Doraemon: Nobita's New Dinosaur

-Doraemon: Nobita's New Dinosaur (映画ドラえもん のび太の新恐竜, Eiga Doraemon: Nobita no Shin Kyōryū) is a Japanese animated science fiction adventure film, and the first Doraemon film to be released during the Reiwa era.
+Doraemon: Nobita's New Dinosaur (映画ドラえもん のび太の新恐竜, Eiga Doraemon: Nobita no Shin Kyōryū) is a Japanese animated science fiction adventure film.
 It celebrates 50 years of the Doraemon franchise, alongside Stand by Me Doraemon 2.
-The screenplay for Doraemon: Nobita's New Dinosaur is written by Genki Kawamura, who produced Your Name, The Boy and the Beast and Weathering with You.
+The screenplay for Doraemon: Nobita's New Dinosaur is written by Genki Kawamura.

-The film was originally scheduled to be released in Japan on 6 March 2020.
-However, due to the COVID-19 pandemic in Japan, it was postponed to 7 August 2020.
+The film was initially planned to be released on March 6, 2020 but due to the COVID-19 pandemic, the film was postponed and was released on August 7, 2020.

 Plot

 Nobita visits a dinosaur exhibition with his friend.
 In a fossil excavation experience there, he vows to his friends that he will discover a dinosaur and says that he will eat monkey nuts with his eyes if he fails.
 As he leaves the excavation experience, he trips over a rock and suspects that he has found the fossil of an egg.
-He goes home and convinces Doraemon to use the "time wrapping cloth" on the fossil egg, and twin feathered dinosaurs emerged.
-Doraemon found that they are a new species of dinosaur not listed in the "Complete Encyclopæpia of Space".
+He goes home and convinces Doraemon to use the time wrapping cloth on the fossil egg, and two Sinosauropteryx emerge.
+Doraemon found that they are a new species of compsognathid not listed in the Complete Encyclopedia of Space.
 Nobita names the twin dinosaurs Kyu and Myu and under the advice of Dr. Dinosaur learned how to take care of them.
 The two fast-growing creatures gradually show differences in their development.
-Myu has learned to fly, but not the smaller Ky.
+Myu has learned to fly, but not the smaller Kyu.
 As Kyu and Myu grow, Nobita's room becomes too small for them, so they use the "Breeding Diorama Set" to give Kyu and Myu more freedom.
 The day when Nobita completes his dare arrive.
-When his friends arrive, they discovr that Nobita has indeed found a dinosaur.
+When his friends arrive, they discover that Nobita has indeed found a dinosaur.
 At this point, Kyu and Myu make a lot of commotion, leading to Nobita's mother to come upstairs.
-They try to hide Kyu and Myu by using the "spatial movement crayon", however, the townspeople see Kyu and Myu.
+They try to hide Kyu and Myu by using the spatial movement crayon, however, the townspeople see Kyu and Myu.
 Understanding that Kyu and Myu have reached their full size, they should return to their time.
 Nobita has trouble accepting this, but decides it might be the best option.
 The next morning, the five of them climb into the time machine.